 - Common areas of condo and apartment buildings, such as lobbies, elevators and hallways, but not the private apartment or condo itself.

-- Public areas of a university or college campus, such as library or student union building, classrooms, hallways and other common areas, but not labs, offices or residences (dormitories)
+- Public areas of a university or college campus, such as library or student union building, classrooms, hallways and other common areas, but not student residences (dormitories)

 - Train or bus stations, bus shelters, ferry terminals and airports

 - Public transport, including cabs, ride share services and carpooling.

 - For information about mask guidance in schools, visit the Safe Schools Plan.